enviromapholdings/Docs/README.md

 - Use Chrome
 - Only include the browser window; exclude address bar, bookmarks, etc
-- Use the same data set: https://docs-enviromap.azurewebsites.net
+- Use the same data set: https://demo.enviromap.com, use the Blacksburg, VA location
 - Use [Awesome Screenshot](https://chrome.google.com/webstore/detail/awesome-screenshot-screen/nlipoenfbbikpbjkfpfillcgkoblgpmj/related)  for all image annotations
 - Use red arrows for dropdown menu and context menu selection
 - Red circles for buttons